testcontainers/dind-drone-plugin/README.md

   build:
     image: quay.io/testcontainers/dind-drone-plugin
     build_image: openjdk:8-jdk-alpine
-    # This specifies the command that should be executed to perform build, test and integration tests.
+    # This specifies the command that should be executed to perform build, test and
+    #  integration tests.
 Not to be confused with Drone's `command`:
     cmd: ./gradlew clean check --info
-    # Not mandatory, but enables pre-fetching of images in parallel with the build, so may save time:
+    # Not mandatory; enables pre-fetching of images in parallel with the build, so may save
+    #  time:
     prefetch_images:
       - "redis:4.0.6"
+    # Not mandatory; sets up image name 'aliases' by pulling from one registry and tagging
+    #  as a different name.
+Intended as a simplistic mechanism for using a private registry
+    #  rather than Docker Hub for a known set of images.
+Accepts a list, with = separating
+    #  private registry image name from the Docker Hub image that it is a substitute for.
+    #  Note that all images are pulled synchronously before the build starts, so this is
+    #  inefficient if any unnecessary images are listed.
+    image_aliases:
+      - someregistry.com/redis:4.0.6=redis:4.0.6
 ```

 When migrating to use this plugin from an ordinary build step, note that: